 Mark, an architect and environmental consultant, brought a creative flare and passion for design and ecology to the Quadrangle.
 As chairman of Land Use Consultants between 1990 and 2006, he played a key role in establishing the concept of environmental sustainability, which he was one of the first to promote through his work at LUC and has influenced a generation of architects, designers and activists.

 When Mark died in 2006, the family established The Quadrangle Trust to follow his long-term vision: for the buildings and land to be used by the wider community and provide a space for bold environmental thinking.

 In 1986 Mark married Deborah Wolton.
 Together they converted one of the barns into a dormitory and built a skateboard ramp for Mark’s eldest son Joe, Deborah’s children Tom, Jessie and Callum and Mark and Deborah’s son Pascoe.
 The ramp and a rope swing from a high beam in the big barn kept the children entertained as building work continued.
-Over the decades the Quadrangle has become a gathering space, a home for the family and a hub for a wide community of friends.
+Over the decades the Quadrangle has become a gathering space for family and a hub for a wide community of friends.

 A life long naturalist, Deborah’s main interest is the conservation of wildlife in the face of critical biodiversity decline.
 Wildlife is not just something we watch on television.
 The reality is that the air we breathe, the water we drink and the food we eat all depend on our intricate and complex bio diverse world.
 At the Quadrangle Deborah looks after the trees, the soil, the composting, the veg garden and has led the design, planting and maintenance of the Forest Garden.

-Deborah has carried on developing the buildings, regenerating the land and managing the trust since Mark’s death.
+Deborah has carried on developing the buildings, regenerating the land and managing the development of the social enterprise since Mark’s death.